ekmett/coda/README.md

 2. Run `code .` from root of that repository

 3. Start debugging to launch the extension-host following the instructions in [Running and Debugging Your Extension][debugging-extensions].

+Alternately you can link the directory directly into your `~/.vscode/extensions` folder, which may be useful if you're working on the typescript bits.

 Autocompletion
 ==============